concentricspheres/backend-ansible/README.md

 ## Playbooks

 - `deploy.yml`: Set up a new server, optionally with repos like traefik and Eth Docker
-- `update.yml`: Update all repos on a server, or a specific repo by name by passing -e "repo_name=myrepo"
+- `update.yml`: Update all repos on a server, or a specific repo by name by passing -e "repo=myrepo"

 Older playbooks that will be sunset:
 - `site.yml`: Sets up all new servers with bastion host SSH access only and basic software like Docker, etc.